Starting a Blog in 2020: Setting Up, Growing, and Monetizing Your Site

 It’s crazy to think that, just a few years ago, the term “blog” was just a strange word that few fully understood.
 Today there are blogs for just about any topic or niche you could conceive of and a diverse array of talented writers producing content for an equally diverse set of audiences.
-The question is, is 2019 the year you add your voice to the mix?
+The question is, will 2020 be the year you add your voice to the mix?

 How to Become a Blogger